cnorm35/bridgetown-blog/src/_posts/blue_ridge_ruby_recap.md

 ---
 layout: post
 title:  Blue Ridge Ruby Recap
-date:   2023-06-21 16:54:46 -0500
+date:   2023-06-29 16:54:46 -0500
 category: ruby
-excerpt: "Recap of the inagural Blur Ridge Ruby Conference and overview of my travel and tech setup"
+excerpt: "Recap of the inaugural Blur Ridge Ruby Conference and an overview of my conference travel and tech setup"
 author: cody
 ---
 It feels like we're in the midst of a regional Ruby conference renaissance.
 It's